Israel Defense Forces says it's 'in formation' to strike Gaza City

 The Israeli military also said on Sunday that at least 286 of its soldiers have been killed in the past week.

-In addition, at least 53 people have been reported killed in the West Bank, with more than 1,100 wounded.
+In addition, at least 55 people have been reported killed in the West Bank, with more than 1,200 wounded, the Palestinian Ministry of Foreign Affairs and Expatriates announced.

+The IDF said Sunday that nine rockets were fired from Lebanon into Israeli territory and that the Israeli military struck the site where the attack originated.

 NPR News contacted Gaza resident Haneen Okal on Saturday, who was stuck at the Rafah gate in the South of Gaza.